 Skeletal System Definition

-The skeleton can be divided into two components, the axial skeleton and the appendicular skeleton.
+The skeleton can be divided into two components: the axial skeleton and the appendicular skeleton.
 The axial skeleton is formed around the central axis of the body and thus includes the skull, spine, and ribcage.
-It protects the brain, spinal cord, heart, lungs, esophagus and major sense organs like the eyes, ears, nose and tongue.
+It protects the brain, spinal cord, heart, lungs, esophagus and major sense organs like the eyes, ears, nose, and tongue.
 The appendicular skeleton is related to the limbs and consists of the bones of the arms and legs, as well as the shoulder and hip girdles.

-Composition of the Skeletal System
+Skeletal System Function

 Partially movable joints are also called cartilaginous joints and are present in the spine and ribs.
 The third type of joints are called synovial joints and have a fluid-filled synovial cavity that allows the interfacing bones the largest range of movement.
 Based on the structure of the synovial joints, they can be classified into 6 types, including the hinge joints of the fingers and the ball and socket joints of the hips and shoulders.

 Each bone is made of complex sets of cells, tissues and a specialized extracellular matrix.
 The two main cell types are called osteoblasts and osteoclasts with mostly opposing functions.
 While osteoblasts are involved in the formation of bone, osteoclasts are associated with a reduction in bone mass.
 The extracellular matrix of the bone consists of collagen and other organic fibers as well as the inorganic component containing calcium salts such as hydroxyapatite.
 In the interior of bones, a soft tissue called the bone marrow plays an important role in immunity and hematopoiesis.
 The bone is also richly supplied with nerves and blood vessels.

-Functions of the Skeletal System
+Skeletal System Structure